ThiagoSchetini/manjaro-architect-guide/README.md

 	depends=("bash" "nvidia-utils" "nvidia-settings" "procps")

-Try to install again:
+Try again:

 	pacaur -S nfancurve

-Config the fan profile, as an example:
+Config the fan profile and PWM signal.
+Quiet and non-linear increase suggestion:

 	sudo vim /etc/nfancurve.conf

 	min_t="25" (if your GPU supports zero speed fans) sleep_time="3" (more responsive fans)

-	*example: quiet but fast when near the final heat* fcurve="30 30 40 50 70 70 85" # fan speeds
+	fcurve="30 30 70 85 85 99" # fan speeds
-	tcurve="35 50 55 60 65 90 99" # temperatures
+	tcurve="30 55 60 65 80 85" # temperatures

 If your GPU has two PWM fan, set it or use the same profile on **which_curve** param:

-	fcurve2="...
-	tcurve2="...

 	which_curve="1 1 1 2"

 More configs?
 Read the instructions on the nfancurve.conf.
-Now Test it:
+Required test:

 	nfancurve -l -c /etc/nfancurve.conf